Interlake-Saints/the-late-and-great/_posts/2001-01-01-jeffrey-glen-hardy.md

   - /assets/class-of-1973/jeffrey-g-hardy-1.png
 gender: male
 ---
-Jeff died of a heart attack at his home in Tacoma in 2001.
+Jeff died of a heart attack at his home in Tacoma on August 26, 2001.
+He was 46 years old.